Minneapolis: Religion

 Christ Church Lutheran is one of the city's four National Historic Landmarks.

-Twin Cities residents are 70 percent Christian according to a Pew Research Center religious survey in 2014.
+Twin Cities residents are 59 percent Christian according to a Pew Research Center religious survey in 2023-24.
+The largest groups are Mainline Protestant (21%), Catholic (18%) and Evangelical Protestant (16%).
 Settlers who arrived in Minneapolis from New England were for the most part Protestants, Quakers, and Universalists.
 The oldest continuously used church, Our Lady of Lourdes Catholic Church, was built in 1856 by Universalists and soon afterward was acquired by a French Catholic congregation.
 St. Mary's Orthodox Cathedral was founded in 1887; it opened a missionary school and in 1905 created a Russian Orthodox seminary.
 Edwin Hawley Hewitt designed St. Mark's Episcopal Cathedral and Hennepin Avenue United Methodist Church, both of which are located south of downtown.
-The nearby Basilica of Saint Mary, the first basilica in the US and co-cathedral of the Roman Catholic Archdiocese of Saint Paul and Minneapolis, was named by Pope Pius XI in 1926.
+The nearby Basilica of Saint Mary, the first basilica in the US and co-cathedral of the Archdiocese of Saint Paul and Minneapolis, was named by Pope Pius XI in 1926.
 The Billy Graham Evangelistic Association was headquartered in Minneapolis from the 1950s until 2001.
 Christ Church Lutheran in the Longfellow neighborhood was the final work in the career of Eliel Saarinen, and it has an education building designed by his son Eero.

-Aligning with a national trend, the metro area's next largest group after Christians is the 23-percent non-religious population.
+Aligning with a national trend, the metro area's next largest group after Christians is the 34-percent non-religious population.
 At the same time, more than 50 denominations and religions are present in Minneapolis, representing most of the world's religions.
 Temple Israel was built in 1928 by the city's first Jewish congregation, Shaarai Tov, which formed in 1878.
 By 1959, a Temple of Islam was located in north Minneapolis.
 In 1971, a reported 150 persons attended classes at a Hindu temple near the University of Minnesota.
 In 1972, the Twin Cities' first Shi'a Muslim family resettled from Uganda.
 Somalis who live in Minneapolis are primarily Sunni Muslim.
 In 2022, Minneapolis amended its noise ordinance to allow broadcasting the Muslim call to prayer five times per day.
 The city has about seven Buddhist centers and meditation centers.